lordspline/linux/Documentation/admin-guide/sysctl/index.rst

 In fact, there are only four things needed to use these config
 facilities:

-- a running Linux system
+- a running Peenux system
 - root access
 - common sense (this is especially hard to come by these days)
 - knowledge of what all those values mean